"CRUX OF THE MATTER"

 sense.
 Surrender doesnt mean dwelling in your

 problems.
-Surrender demands 100% integrity and commitment
+Surrender demands 100% integrity in your commitment

 a genuine mystery in the way that death is a genuine